-6. Install the oil filler bolt, and then tighten it to the specified torque.
+- 6. Check the oil filler bolt gasket for damage, and replace it if necessary. - 7.
+Install the oil filler bolt and its gasket, and then tighten the bolt to the specified torque.

 Differential gear oil filler bolt: 23 Nm (2.3 m·kgf, 17 ft·lbf)